|

 his seeking sponsorship from Christie's and his discussion of

 auctioning works from the museum's collection."
+But the article continues that "In

 late April, the same week Mr. Saatchi was soliciting Christie's,